ma16/rpio/cc/Rpi/Pwm.md

 | | This is only true:
 | | If MODE=0 & MSEN=1 & SBIT=1.
 | | If MODE=1 & RANGE>32 for the 33rd "bit" and all following.
-143 | USEF
-| | [defect] channel #2 seems not always to be working properly in FIFO-mode. *Sometimes* no transmission takes place (in serializer mode) even if the FIFO is full and STA=1.
-The FIFO simply stays full. [open issue]
-144 | "BERR sets to high when an error has occurred while writing to registers via APB.
-This may happen if the bus tries to write successively to same set of registers faster than the synchroniser block can cope with.
-Multiple switching may occur and contaminate the data during synchronisation."
-| | This kind of problem can be observed when writing twice in a row to the Control register.
-Since the effects are unpredictable, application developers should check for BERR after each write, and abort if set.
-Or try to prevent BERR at all; e.g. by adding additional read-cyles.
-144 | For STA: "1 means channel is transmitting data."
-| | For USEF=1 & RPTL=1: if PWEN is enabled on an empty FIFO then STA is set immediately.
-| | For USEF=1 & RPTL=0: if PWEN is enabled on an empty FIFO then STA remains cleared until a word is written to the FIFO (or RPTL is enabled).
-| | [defect] STA may remain set even if PWEN is cleared.
-This can be observed sometimes for operations that cause BERR=1.
-In order to clear STA, BERR needs to be cleared first, thereafter PWEN.
 144 | "RERR1 bit sets to high when a read when empty error occurs."
 | | There is no explanation under which circumstances this may happen.
 145 | For EMPT1,FULL1: they are marked as RW (read-write)
 | | Since a write-operation has no effect, it should be RO (read-only).
-145 | EMPT1
-| | Note that the serializer may still be busy with the transfer even after the FIFO gets empty.
-So the flag is no indicator to disable PWEN after the end of a transmission.